Services provided by Facilities and Services (except self-financing entities)

 *Sign funding is departmental responsibility.

-All interior signage must conform to the ANSI Code as regards to the visually handicapped.
+All interior signage must conform to the ANSI Code as regards to people with visual impairments, low vision or blind.

 Campus is in the process of updating all interior building signage.
 This will be accomplished in groups of buildings, and will take multiple years to complete.
 If you are in a building that has been updated, the ordering process is the same as those with the older signage.
 Fill out the form on inside state and submit.
 Facilities and Services will coordinate the ordering and installation of the signage.